 - Alison Silverstein, Independent Consultant

 - Scott Weaver, Director of Air Quality Services, American Electric Power

 - M. Beth Trombold, Commissioner, Ohio Public Utilities Commission

-The workshop will feature presentations on DOE/FERC reliability efforts and PJM market issues in 2019.
-The panel discussions will focus on state perspectives on PJM market rules and state authority over resource adequacy decisions and reactions to the Affordable Clean Energy (ACE) rule.
+The workshop featured presentations on Department of Energy and Federal Energy Regulatory Commission reliability efforts and PJM market issues in 2019.
+The panel discussions focused on state perspectives on PJM market rules and state authority over resource adequacy decisions and reactions to the Affordable Clean Energy (ACE) rule.